-As dream worthy as this cast list may be, I will never warm to a film that not only places Alan Rickman in the role of sexy adulterer but also makes Emma Thompson cry.
+As dream-worthy as this cast list is, I will never warm to a film that not only places Alan Rickman in the role of sexy adulterer but also makes Emma Thompson cry.
 That’s not Christmas.
 That’s not even Easter.

 Number 9: Nativity/Nativity 2

 To discuss why these are bad Christmas films I need only type two words: child actors.
 Urgh.
 Any film that allows young children the chance to show-off their questionable talents for over 90 minutes is something that doesn’t really sum up my idea of the holiday spirit.
 I think we can all agree that Christmas isn’t really about children.
 Please let’s go back to that Victorian sentiment of “children should be seen and not heard”.

 Also, I would be remiss if I failed to point out that these films are just generally bad.
 A pair of childish, over-the-top and unrestrained family films that shove their tired and uninspired plots into the audience’s faces with enough gusto to attempt to hide their lack of creativity.
 I’m sorry but the relentless buffoonery of Marc Wootton isn’t something that I long to see whilst my chestnuts roast on an open fire.